druidic/minmus/README.md

 - **D** deletes the line at the cursor
 - **S** saves the file
 - **I** inserts a line above the cursor
+- **P** "prints" your text to a new browser tab, where you can copy it or save it to disk.

 What if you don't want to go into command mode, but instead just want to type a semicolon?
 You can do it by pressing